FBI files on Michael Jackson

 The Federal Bureau of Investigation (FBI) kept records on the American singer Michael Jackson, which were released under the Freedom of Information Act posthumously on December 22, 2009.
 In response to perceived threats against Jackson and allegations of child sexual assault made against him, the FBI made several investigations into Jackson, none of which led to charges.

 Between 1993 and 2005, Jackson was investigated by California law enforcement agencies due to allegations of child abuse; the FBI provided technical and investigative assistance.
 They also investigated threats made against Jackson and others by Frank Paul Jones, who was later imprisoned.
-These investigations occurred between 1993 and 2005.
 The FBI found no evidence of criminal conduct on Jackson's part.

-The FBI files comprise 600 pages; 333 pages were released publicly, divided into seven parts.
+The FBI files comprise over 600 pages; 351 pages were released publicly, divided into eight parts.
 They include copies of letters from members of the public commenting on Jackson's performances, newspaper clippings, and various documents reporting that Jackson was the target of threats and extortion attempts.
 The files received extensive media coverage.

 Content

 The FBI began monitoring Jackson in 1992, when they investigated death threats against him made by a man obsessed with Jackson's sister Janet.
 In 1993, following the first allegations of child sexual assault by Jackson, FBI agents began looking into Jackson's alleged involvement with young children; the FBI investigations continued for almost 10 years.

 In 2004, the FBI assisted with investigations into child abuse allegations against Jackson.
 At Jackson's trial in 2005, Santa Maria law enforcement contacted the FBI as they feared the trial could be a "soft target" for terrorism.
 According to the files, the FBI ended its investigations into Jackson in 2005 and found no evidence of criminal conduct on his part.
-The FBI files released on Jackson comprise seven parts.
+The FBI files released on Jackson comprise eight parts.